kiranz/docker-just-api-sample/README.md

 # Using docker to run Just-API tests
-  This repo serves like a boiler plate to organize and run Just-API tests with docker.
+  This repo serves like a boilerplate to organize and run Just-API tests with docker.

 Test suites are in `specs` directory.